psychdatascience/FDS-CourseTwo/tu26_SQL_From_Python.md

-Creating a tutorial that guides students on how to use the `sqlite3` API in Python to access and query SQLite databases from within a Jupyter Notebook is a great way to bridge SQL knowledge with Python programming skills.
-The tutorial will also demonstrate how to convert query results into Pandas DataFrames, which are very useful for data analysis.
-Here’s a structured outline with step-by-step instructions:

-### Tutorial: Accessing SQLite Databases and Using Pandas in a Jupyter Notebook
+### Accessing SQLite Databases and Using Pandas in a Jupyter Notebook

 #### 1. Introduction
-- Brief overview of the tools: `sqlite3` API for database interaction and Pandas for data manipulation.
-- Prerequisites: Basic knowledge of SQL queries, Python, and Jupyter Notebooks.
+In this tutorial, we’re going learn how to interact with SQL databases (sqlite, specifically) directly from within Python.

 #### 2. Setting Up Your Environment
 - **Installing Necessary Libraries**: Ensure Pandas and sqlite3 are installed.
 You can install them using pip if they're not already installed: